If you’ve been looking to lose some weight, we have a question for you:

 As mentioned above, walking is a great way to get in shape, lose weight, and become healthier.
 However, it’s not the fastest way.

-So if you’re looking for a method that will give you results quicker, visit us at Davytan Medical Weight Loss and Wellness, led by Dr. David Davytan from Glendale, CA. We can discuss with you different methods regarding bariatric surgery in California, as well as, for example, gastric sleeve before and after facts and other information that you may like to know.
+So if you’re looking for a weight loss method that will give you results quicker, visit us at Davytan Medical Weight Loss and Wellness, led by Dr. David Davytan from Beverly Hills, CA. We can discuss with you different bariatric surgery methods such as Lap Band, Gastric Sleeve, and Gastric Balloon and other information that you may like to know.

 And don’t worry – if ever you do decide to go for a procedure, we won’t just perform it on you then let you go after.
 We have a culture of excellence, compassion, and expertise in this center.
 We’ll give you post-op care and help you develop a better and more active lifestyle for a healthier you so that you’ll have lifetime lasting results.